tamerthamoqa/facenet-pytorch-glint360k/README.md

 2. Download the Labeled Faces in the Wild [dataset](http://vis-www.cs.umass.edu/lfw/#download).
 3. For face alignment for both VGGFace2 and LFW datasets I used David Sandberg's face alignment script via MTCNN (Multi-task Cascaded Convolutional Neural Networks) from his 'facenet' [repository](https://github.com/davidsandberg/facenet):
  Steps to follow [here](https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1#face-alignment) and [here](https://github.com/davidsandberg/facenet/wiki/Validate-on-LFW#4-align-the-lfw-dataset).
- I used --image_size 182 --margin 44 for VGGFace2 and --image_size 160 --margin 32 for LFW, running 3 python processes on the VGGFace2 dataset took around 24 hours.
+ I used --image_size 224 --margin 0 for the VGGFace2 and LFW datasets, running 6 python processes on the VGGFace2 dataset took around 13 hours on an i9 9900KF CPU overclocked to 5 Ghz.
 I then put both train and test folders into one folder and removed the extra files resulting from the script (bounding box text files).

 ### For Triplet Loss training (Recommended)
 __WARNING__: There are triplet iterations that would use more memory than my GPU (TITAN RTX) has.
 Therefore, the current implementation switches the iteration that causes an Out of Memory Exception from GPU memory to CPU and then switches back to GPU for the following iterations.
 If you have __less system RAM than available GPU Video RAM__, you __must reduce your batch size__ to avoid crashing your computer.
 I have also reduced the num_workers value to 1 since workers take a relatively significant amount of system RAM.

+ __However, I have noticed the model performance either worsens or stays the same if CPU iterations occur.
+I have still not found the reason why this happens so I would not recommend relying on the Out of Memory CPU iterations as of yet.__

+&nbsp;

-__Note__: Random triplets will be generated in this implementation and the triplet selection method is based on hard negatives (__anchor_negative_distance - anchor_positive_distance < margin__), the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).
+__Note__: Random triplets will be generated in this implementation and the training triplets list will be saved in the 'datasets/' directory as a numpy file that can be used to start training without having to do the triplet generation step from scratch if required (see the --training_triplets_path argument in the Triplet Loss training section).

 1. Generate a csv file containing the image paths of the dataset